xlilyliao1/CIS-9650-Group-1-Project/README.md

 #### Shoma Babulal, Alexandra Garofali, Fang Li, Lily Liao, Tiffany Ramkaran, Ziwen Zhang

 **Objective:**
 We are trying to determine which physicochemical properties of wine have the most impact on quality.
 The physiochemical properties in our data set are: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol.
+To understand the defintions of these properties, please review the document "Understanding Wine Attributes and Properties" in this repository.

 **Files:**
 For this project we will use two datasets which total 6499 records, which represent a wine and their properties and their qualities.
 They are saved in Github but can calso be found using the links below.